HMRC Worldwide Disclosure Facility & Late Tax Filing

-We have experience assisting taxpayers whose UK tax filings are delinquent or have been previously incomplete, particularly as it relates to international tax affairs.
-In some cases there will be a disclosure program that is available to you which can mitigate penalties and provide a structured route forward.
-Since 30 September 2016 this has included the Worldwide Disclosure Facility.
+Where a disclosure program is available, it’s possible to mitigate penalties and provide a structured route forward.
+Since 30 September 2016 this has included the HMRC Worldwide Disclosure Facility.
 Otherwise alternative routes are required to bring your affairs up to date and make disclosure first before discovery occurs.

 Our experience also includes handling HMRC checks and enquiries into tax returns which can often be the first time individuals realise they have an issue or need professional help.